1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 > This page provides a high-level overview of `User Svc`.
 For detailed information, refer to the [User Svc API documentation](/docs/1backend/login).

-User Svc supports multitenancy: while users are shared globally, tokens, organizations, permits, enrollments, and memberships are isolated by an "app" field.
+User Svc supports multitenancy: while users are shared globally, tokens, organizations, permits, enrollments, and memberships are isolated by an "app" field (see `Apps` section on this page).
 This approach allows a single 1Backend instance to securely support multiple web applications.

 > Note: Not all services included with 1Backend may support multitenancy.
 Please refer to the documentation for details and look for the tag `multitenant`.